Children's literature in China: Early translations

-Foreign works of children's literature began to be translated into Chinese in the late Qing dynasty, with early publications including the fairy tales of Hans Christian Andersen, the books of Lewis Carrol, and J.M.
+Foreign works of children's literature began to be translated into Chinese in the late Qing dynasty, with early publications including the fairy tales of Hans Christian Andersen, the books of Lewis Carroll, and J.M.
 Barrie's novel Peter Pan.
 Around 120 translated children's works were published in China between 1898 and 1919.
 Lin Shu, a prolific translator of Western literature (despite lacking fluency in any fluent language), produced a large number of translated children's works, including the first Chinese translation of Aesop's Fables in 1902.
 Sun Yuxiu translated 48 Western children's stories in his Tong Hua series, a compilation of adapted classical Chinese and western tales.
 Prior to the New Culture Movement, works were often translated into Classical Chinese instead of Standard Chinese, rendering them inaccessible to many children.
 These translations were generally published in Shanghai, variously included within magazines and books.

 The initial wave of translations were followed by localized adaptations, with Shen Congwen and Chen Bochui continuing Alice's Adventures in Wonderland and Lao She publishing a 1940 book derived from Carlo Collodi's The Adventures of Pinocchio (1883).
 Liang Qichao and Lu Xun both translated works by Jules Verne for young Chinese readers, collectively highlighting the importance of science in modernization.